isomerpages/nlb-biblioasia/_holding-area/Maiden Lim and Her Sisters: Taoist Folk Goddesses of Singapore.md

 Huang the caretaker rejects this account.
 He reminds us that Lin Guniang’s shrine had its origins in Kampong Henderson, near Tiong Bahru, and not Bukit Merah.
 Any association between the shedding of her blood and the crimson earth would only have been invented after her shrine’s relocation.

 He adds that her death could not have taken place more than a hundred years ago, as he is acquainted with a neighbourhood resident who was a little girl when the tragedy took place.
-Nor is the goddess particularly renowned for her healing powers.
-She bestows more general blessings upon her followers, though they were often known to ask her for luck in gambling, specifically in the popular lottery game of chap ji kee.
+Nor is the goddess particularly renowned for her healing powers.[^12] She bestows more general blessings upon her followers, though they were often known to ask her for luck in gambling, specifically in the popular lottery game of chap ji kee.

 But there is another, more recent story connected with the goddess, one that suggests my father had good reason to fear her power.
 This took place in the 1970s, shortly after Lin Guniang’s shrine on Henderson Road was cleared for redevelopment.